mxjp/gluon/docs/reference/core/lifecycle.md

 dispose();
 ```
-Teardown hooks are called in registration order when the returned `dispose` function is called.
+Teardown hooks are called in reverse registration order when the returned `dispose` function is called.

+If the specified function throws an error, teardown hooks are called in reverse registration order and the error is re-thrown.

 ## `captureSelf`
 This is almost the same as `capture` and is meant for things that need to dispose themselves.